rodriguezda/python-programming-104/unit-1-variables/day1-welcome-slides.md

 ## Overview
 This lesson serves as the kick-off to your Python Programming class.
-Whether you’re delivering this course online or in-person, in a 1-week accelerated for 10-week format, take the first hour or so of your time together to get things started on the right foot.
+Let's take the first 30 minutes of our time together to get things started on the right foot.

-This lesson is designed to introduce yourself, GA, and get the students comfortable and excited to learn.
-Following that, there's a brief review of the pre-work.
+This lesson is designed to get introduces, get comfortable and excited to learn.

 ## Learning Objectives
 In this lesson, students will: